paulsinclair51/briteTest/docs/Contributor_Guide.md

 scripts/updatelogos
 ```
    - The script performs the following:
-     - Parses `docs/branding/brand.md` for new phrase replacements (ocuuring in the
+     - Parses `docs/branding/brand.md` for new phrase replacements (occurring
        before the first "**Completed**: <>." line in the file.
+     - Validates the configuration to prevent infinite loops (circular references).
-     - Applies both phrase and abbreviation replacements*m to all SVG files in
+     - Applies both brand namd and abbreviation replacements*m to all SVG files in
-      `docs/branding/`, including tagline SVGs.
+      `docs/branding/`.
      - Regenerates all PNG files from the updated SVGs using `scripts/genpng.sh`.
-     - Validates the configuration to prevent infinite loops (circular references).
      - Generates a detailed report of replacements and file modifications.
    - Review the output and documentation for accuracy, then commit the changes.